ndx-au/ndxPPP/README.md

   * **`_work/constitution.md`:** The "Law."
 Immutable negative constraints (e.g., "No external deps").
   * **`_work/mission.md`:** The "Soul."
 High-level values and "vibe" (e.g., "Speed is a feature").
   * **`_work/architecture.md`:** The "Blueprint."
 The definition of the final Success State.

+File names can vary by pattern (for example, some patterns split system/project/role documents).
+Always follow the pattern's README as the source of truth.

 ### B. The "Body" (Project Root)